athomasoriginal/com.betweentwoparens/src/posts/008-manage-your-java-jdks.md

     11.0.6, x86_64:	"AdoptOpenJDK 11"	/Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home
 ```

-If you see something like the above, where your JDK's are listed out, it means you have one installed and can continue on with this section.
+If you see something like the above, it means you have at least one Java JDK
+installed and you can continue on with this section.

 ::: note
 Also note that the above is specific to me.
 So while you may have JDk's installed, they may be different distributions and versions compared to mine.